robfiras/loco-mujoco/README.md

 > [!NOTE]
 > If you want to run the **MyoSuiteHumanoid** environment, you need to upgrade Mujoco to 3.2.2 and dm_control to 1.0.22
-> *after* installing this packing and downloading the datasets!
+> *after* installing this package and downloading the datasets!

 ### Download the Datasets